-The accuracy of streamflow records depends primarily on: (1) The stability of the stage- discharge relation or, if the control is unstable, the frequency of discharge measurements; and (2) the accuracy of measurements of stage, measurements of discharge, and interpretation of records.
+The accuracy of streamflow data depends primarily on (1) the stability of the stage-discharge relation, or if the control is unstable, the frequency of discharge measurements, and (2) the accuracy of measurements of stage, measurements of discharge, and interpretation of the records.

-The accuracy attributed to the records is indicated under "REMARKS."
-"Excellent" means that about 95 percent of the daily discharges are within 5 percent of their true values; "good," within 10 percent; and "fair," within 15 percent.
-Records that do not meet the criteria mentioned are rated "poor."
-Different accuracies may be attributed to different parts of a given record.
+The accuracy attributed to the records is indicated under "REMARKS".
+"Excellent" means that about 95 percent of the daily discharges are within 5 percent of the true; "good", within 10 percent; and "fair", within 15 percent.
+Records that do not meet the criteria mentioned, are rated "Poor".

-Daily mean discharges in this report are given to the nearest hundredth of a cubic foot per second for values less than 1 $\rm ft^3/s$ to the nearest tenth between 1,0 and 10 $\rm ft^3/s$; to whole numbers between 10 and 1,000 $\rm ft^3/s$; and to 3 significant figures for more than 1,000 $\rm ft^3/s$.
+Daily mean discharge in this report are given to the nearest hundredth of a cubic foot per second for values less than 1 ft^3 /s; to the nearest tenth between 1.0 and 10 ft^3 /s; to whole numbers between 10 and 1,000 ft^3 /s, and to 3 significant figures for more than 1,000 ft^3 /s.
 The number of significant figures used is based solely on the magnitude of the discharge value.
 The same rounding rules apply to discharges listed for partial-record stations and miscellaneous sites.

 Discharge at many stations, as indicated by the monthly mean, may not reflect natural runoff due to the effects of diversion, consumption, regulation by storage, increase or decrease in evaporation due to artificial causes, or to other factors.
-For such stations, figures of cubic feet per second per square mile and of runoff, in inches, are not published unless satisfactory adjustments can be made for diversions, for changes in contents of reservoirs, or for other changes incident to use and control.
+For such stations, figures of cubic feet per second per square mile and of runoff in inches are not published unless satisfactory adjustments can be made for diversions, for changes in contents of reservoirs, or for other changes incident to use and control.
 Evaporation from a reservoir is not included in the adjustments for changes in reservoir contents, unless it is so stated.
 Even at those stations where adjustments are made, large errors in computed runoff may occur if adjustments or losses are large in comparison with the observed discharge.